MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/asctime-s-wasctime-s.md

 ---
 # asctime_s, _wasctime_s

 Convert a `tm` time structure to a character string.
-These functions are versions of [asctime, _wasctime](asctime-wasctime.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).
+These functions are versions of [asctime, _wasctime](asctime-wasctime.md) with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).

 ## Syntax